 |Home » Articles » English Grammar » Tenses|

-The present progressive can be used to talk about developing and changing situations.
+The simple present can be used to talk about future events which are part of a timetable.

 |Total comments: 0|